 Long-term care facilities are designed to aid the elderly when they can no longer fully take care of themselves.
 Despite this purpose, many personnel and staff members mistreat residents in horrifying ways.
 Our nursing home abuse attorneys in St. Petersburg are dedicated to helping those who have been mistreated and their families fight for justice and fair compensation.

 Often, these cases of nursing home abuse go unnoticed and unreported by family members and can continue for years, leaving elders physically and emotionally scarred.
 Residents of nursing home are entitled to respect, dignity, and privacy.
 When a nursing home employee violates these rights, the nursing home may be liable for injuries.

 There is no justification for you or a loved one to be victimized by nursing home abuse or neglect.
-A skilled St. Petersburg nursing home abuse lawyer can explore your legal options and fight to hold the negligent nursing home accountable.
+A skilled nursing home abuse lawyer can explore your legal options and fight to hold the negligent nursing home accountable.

 Important Signs of Nursing Home Abuse

 Nursing home abuse can be particularly dangerous because many elderly victims are unable to report the abuse.
 Some nursing home residents lack the mental or physical capacity to speak up, while others may be too afraid to do so.

 Nursing home abuse and nursing home negligence are technically different from each other.
 Nursing home abuse occurs when harm is inflicted on a resident.
 For instance, sexual assault and physical harm are considered types of abuse because the nursing personnel engages in an action.
 Nursing home negligence occurs when the nursing personnel fails to take an action.
 For example, if a resident develops bed sores because a staff member failed to turn the individual over enough times, it can be considered negligence.

 Some common signs of nursing home abuse include: